 401(k) vesting rules, requirements, and regulations

-The graded vesting and cliff vesting rules described above are set by the IRS in order to ensure that employers can use vesting to help retain employees while still giving workers ownership of their retirement savings within a reasonable time.
+The graded vesting and cliff vesting rules described above are set by the IRS to ensure that employers can use vesting to help retain employees while still giving workers ownership of their retirement savings within a reasonable time.

 To be clear, the graded vesting and cliff vesting schedules mentioned here show the longest contributions can take to vest.
 Employers may opt for more generous schedules; for example, an employer could do a graded vesting schedule that allows employees to be 100% vested after three years instead of six.
 But they couldn't choose to require eight years of service to be fully vested.